 Nominative Case in Latin: What You Need To Know

 Wondering how to use or translate the nominative case in Latin?
-This post explains what the nominative is and what its uses are – with lots of examples.
+Then look no further.

 The nominative singular appears first in dictionary entries and textbook vocabulary lists.
 It also appears first in declension paradigms.
 Basically, you always start with the nominative!